-Private employers.The West Virginia Equal Pay Act prohibits employers from paying wages to any employee at a rate less than the rate paid to employees of the opposite sex for comparable work requiring comparable skills (WV Code Sec.
+Private employers.The West Virginia Equal Pay Act prohibits employers from discriminating in any manner between the sexes in the payment of wages for work of comparable character, the performance of which requires comparable skills and from paying wages to any employee at a rate less than the rate paid to employees of the opposite sex for comparable work requiring comparable skills (WV Code Sec.
 21-5B-1 et seq.).

 Under the Act, it is unlawful to: